 Johnstown man who police say had drugs and children in SUV held for trial

 Oct.
-14—A Johnstown man will appear in Cambria County court, accused of being under the influence of drugs or alcohol while having four children in this vehicle, authorities said.
+15—JOHNSTOWN, Pa. — A Johnstown man will appear in Cambria County court, accused of being under the influence of drugs or alcohol while having four children in this vehicle, authorities said.

 Jonathan T. Mason-Snesrud, 34, of the 300 block of Ebensburg Road, was ordered to stand trial following a preliminary hearing on Tuesday before District Judge Michael Musulin, of Johnstown.